Simple football training drills to train on your own

 Practice makes perfect

 Follow the drills above as often as you can.
 The best athletes practice beyond their regular training sessions.
 Michael Jordan used to train shooting for hours in an empty Chicago Bulls stadium.
-Dennis Bergkamp mentions in his autobiography that he would spend hours practicing his control by kicking a ball against a wall over and over.
-However, you do need to focus in your technique.
-You can practice kicking the ball for hours, but if your technique is wrong, then all you become is very good at kicking the wrong way.
+Dennis Bergkamp mentions in his autobiography that he would spend hours repeatedly practising his control by kicking a ball against a wall.
+However, you do need to focus on your technique.
+You can practice kicking the ball for hours, but if your technique is wrong, you become very good at kicking the wrong way.

 Have a look at the videos below.
-You will get a better idea of what you can do with just a wall and a ball.
+You will better understand what you can do with just a wall and a ball.